Ejwhite25/FaceMash/README.md

 SETUP GUIDE:
+Im assuming you have some general/basic knowlegde of mysql and hosting.

 1.Setup your database, and using the setupdbtables.sql will load the appropriate tables into your database.

 2.Put your DB name, username, and password in the appropriate spots within the mysql.php file.